-Norman is working in the stock room of a large London department store, but he has ambition (doesn't he always !!), he wants to be a window dresser making up the public ...
+Norman (Norman Wisdom) is working in the stock room of a large London department store, but he has ambition (doesn't he always?).
+He wants to be a window dresser making up the public ...

-Norman is working in the stock room of a large London department store, but he has ambition (doesn't he always !!), he wants to be a window dresser making up the public displays.
-Whilst trying to fulfill his ambition, he falls in love (doesn't he always !!), with one of the shopgirls.
+Norman (Norman Wisdom) is working in the stock room of a large London department store, but he has ambition (doesn't he always?).
+He wants to be a window dresser making up the public displays.
+While trying to fulfill his ambition, he falls in love (doesn't he always?) with one of the shopgirls.
 Together they discover a plot to rob the store and, somehow, manage to foil the robbers.Written by

 Steve Crook <email@example.com>

 15 of 19 people found this review helpful.

 Was this review helpful to you?